-The best knowledge base tools available in the market comes with built-in analytics, providing AI-powered insights into how your knowledge base articles are performing.
+The best knowledge base software available in the market comes with built-in analytics, providing AI-powered insights into how your knowledge base articles are performing.
 Such insights are shown in the form of graphical reports that can be generated daily, weekly, or monthly.
 The insights give a thorough analysis of:

 - Which articles are the most read?

 - Which articles are rated poorly?

 - Which keywords failed to return relevant results?

 - Which are the popular keywords customers are searching for?

 This and many more insights help you evaluate the knowledge base articles that are ticking all customer expectations and the content that has room for further improvement.
 Built-in analytics allow you to not only improve your knowledge base content but also eliminate recurring customer problems and build better products.